-ULSD/Biodiesel blends up to B20 (20 percent biodiesel) supplied by a BQ9000 certified supplier are acceptable.
+ULSD / Biodiesel blends up to B20 (20 percent biodiesel) supplied by a BQ9000 certified supplier are acceptable.

-Reference the following bulletin for information on alternative fuels, such as biodiesel, and additional information for fuel recommendations and specifications.
-Refer to Fuels for Cummins® Engines, Bulletin 3379001.
+For information on alternative fuels, such as biodiesel, and additional information for fuel recommendations and specifications, refer to Fuels for Cummins® Engines, Bulletin 3379001.